 I travel because I have to, I come back because I love you is the appropriation of a Brazilian film’s title, in which a geologist is sent to carry out field research during which he will cross the northeastern Brazilian backlands.
 The first impression of this type of place, the “Sertão”, is aridity and isolation.

-The outcome of living together with 17 people from 13 different countries was materialized into an artist book, that is part of the installation “Library of Love,” a project by the artist Sandra Cinto featured at CAC – Cincinnati Contemporary Arts Center until December 11, 2021.
+The outcome of living together with 17 people from 13 different countries was materialised into an artist book, which is part of the installation “Library of Love,” a project by artist Sandra Cinto featured at CAC – Cincinnati Contemporary Arts Center until December 11, 2021.

 In 2017, after I moved to a small city in Italy, called Pordenone, I was introduced to several immigrants and refugees.
 I had not expected to find this type of community in that town, but suddenly I saw myself as part of that community.
 We attended the same Italian classes; we shared with each other words of our universe—not the one delimited by the territory boundaries, but the words that really mean something to us—and I have discovered that, indeed, there is a compact package of meanings that I carry with me, whose substance was expanded by those new friendships I had started to nurture.
 This experience has shaped my immigration to Italy.